food delivery service.

 In software development, the business analyst helps clarify the customer’s requests (e.g., an idea for a future product), the product requirements — spoiler: they’re harder to define than it seems — and then transfers this information to the development team, so they can start finding and implementing a solution.

-The Business Analyst Role
+The Role of a Business Analyst in SDLC

 In some outsourcing companies, the BA sticks with the project at all stages, through thick and thin.
 This is not a practical approach, though sometimes it can be justified – for instance, when you need to report on each decision when developing health and safety-related products, government products, or tender-based projects.